-Clear ambition to develop an a career within EDF Energy
+Clear ambition to develop a career within EDF Energy

 Ability to engage people at all levels and work within a team

-What you will gain from the apprenticeship is Once you’ve completed the scheme, you’ll have both academic qualifications and years of experience within EDF Energy.
+You will gain from the apprenticeship that once you’ve completed the scheme, you’ll have both academic qualifications and years of experience within EDF Energy.
 That means you’ll be in the best possible position to continue your career.

 Community Energy Specialist

-“Community energy” is an all-encompassing term for people coming to together to reduce energy use and purchase, manage and generate low carbon heat and power.
-Community energy projects are often delivered collectively, with a focus on engagement, local leadership and strong positive local community outcomes.
-There are now around 5000 of these community groups UK-wide which often have distinct, specific localised goals with an overarching benefit of tackling climate change, energy security and the affordability of energy.
+“Community energy” is an all-encompassing term for people coming together to reduce energy use and purchase, manage and generate low carbon heat and power.
+Community energy projects are often delivered collectively, focusing on engagement, local leadership and strong positive local community outcomes.
+There are now around 5000 of these community groups UK-wide, which often have distinct, specific localised goals with an overarching benefit of tackling climate change, energy security, and energy affordability.

-You will gain an understanding of Technology, Energy efficiency, National and local grids, Legislation, guidance and policy, Financial support and Project management.
-And create Skills in Community and corporate engagement: Leadership: Negotiation: Communication: Public speaking: Project management: and Risk management: Financial management: Project funding: Site and building evaluation: Report writing: Data analysis and Problem solving: Administration: ICT skills: and gain good Behaviours in Commitment: Empathy: Teamwork: Personal accountability: Conscientious and meticulous: Adaptability: Flexibility:
+You will understand Technology, Energy efficiency, National and local grids, Legislation, guidance and policy, Financial support and Project management.
+And create Skills in Community and corporate engagement: Leadership: Negotiation: Communication: Public speaking: Project management: and Risk management: Financial management: Project funding: Site and building evaluation: Report writing: Data analysis and Problem-solving: Administration: ICT skills: and gain good Behaviours in Commitment: Empathy: Teamwork: Personal accountability: Conscientious and meticulous: Adaptability: Flexibility:

-The length of this apprenticeship will usually be a minimum of 24 months and there are no prerequisite qualifications for this apprenticeship, although apprentices without level 2 English and Mathematics will need to achieve this level prior to taking the end point assessment.
-Individual employers may also have entry requirements in place for roles offered in addition to those specified in this document.
+This apprenticeship's length will usually be a minimum of 24 months, and there are no prerequisite qualifications for this apprenticeship.
+However, apprentices without level 2 English and Mathematics will need to achieve this level before taking the end-point assessment.
+Individual employers may also have entry requirements in place for roles offered and those specified in this document.

-AWE have numerous Apprenticeships that are listed above and are proud to have one of the top 100 apprenticeships in the UK.
-They have a variety of apprenticeships which cover all areas of the AWE business, from electrical maintenance and business administration to radiation protection and finance.
+AWE has numerous apprenticeships listed above and is proud to have one of the UK's top 100 apprenticeships.
+They have various apprenticeships that cover all areas of the AWE business, from electrical maintenance and business administration to radiation protection and finance.

 An apprenticeship with AWE will give you on-the-job training and hands-on experience of working in a business.
 They’ll also support you to gain a professional qualification through approved, apprenticeship-standard structured college learning.
-In addition, you’ll take on of stretching challenges, working on projects that you won’t find anywhere else.
+You’ll take on stretching challenges, working on projects that you won’t find anywhere else.